Error-331/code_tests/docs/bible/quotes.md

 ...Keep telling them what Jesus means to you, was Smith's advice...

+#### Humility before God

+*"Humble yourselves in the sight of the Lord, and he shall lift you up."*

+**(James 4:10 KJV)**

+...He will give you the place that you need in order to fulfill His purpose for your life...

 #### Manage Your Home Wisely

 *"Wherefore be ye not unwise, but understanding what the will of the Lord is."*